postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 ![Listing APIs in Private API Network](https://assets.postman.com/postman-docs/private-api-network-listing-v8.gif)

-You can also add an API to your team's Private API Network from the Postman app.
+You can also add an API to your team's Private API Network from Postman.
 Go to the [API Builder](/docs/designing-and-developing-your-api/the-api-workflow/) via **APIs** in the left sidebar.
-Select an API, and see a high-level description on the first tab **Overview**.
-You can add and edit your network listing next to the version details on the right.
+Select an API, and see a high-level description on the **Overview** tab.
+You can **Edit Private API Network listing** next to the version details on the right.

 ![Edit private api network listing](https://assets.postman.com/postman-docs/edit-private-api-network-listing-v8.jpg)